Trow-Registry/trow/docs/USER_GUIDE.md

 ## Multiplatform Builds

-Trow has builds for amd64, armv7 and arm64.
-Images with a release version but no explicit platform e.g. `trow:0.3` or `trow:0.3.2` should be _multiplatform_ images that will automatically pull the correct version of the image for the current platform.
+Trow has builds for amd64 and arm64.
 Images tagged `latest` or `default` are currently amd64 only.
-Images should be pushed to both [GHCR](https://github.com/orgs/trow-registry/packages/container/package/trow%2Ftrow) and the [Docker Hub](https://hub.docker.com/r/containersol/trow).

 If there's another build you would like to see, please get in contact.